trishume/trishume.github.com/_posts/2013-02-06-ottawa-ruby-lightning-talks.md

 lightning talks punctuated by breaks to eat pizza and talk.
 The main talk is normally over Skype and the lightning talks are done by volunteers from the group.

-I have given two lighning talks on topics which I believed I might know more than other members.
+I have given two lightning talks on topics which I believed I might know more than other members.
 Both talks went well and I've decided to post the slides.
 Be aware that I did do a significant amount of talking so you can't get the whole message from just the slides, but they are better than nothing.